Donate Now!

 • Ensures that goals and objectives are appropriately written (Learner focused, actionable, outcome based)

-• Identifies any ethical issues related to bias or industry influence in the application or budget
+• Identifies any ethical issues related to bias or financial influence in the application or budget

 • Reviews agendas to determine appropriate learning hours